-Again in 2014 FDL hunters participated in state park deer hunts in the 1837 Ceded Territory and for the first time participated in state park hunts in the 1854 Ceded Territory.
+In 2015 FDL hunters participated in state park deer hunts in the 1837 and 1854 Ceded Territories.
 These hunts are held to reduce deer numbers and impacts to vegetation inside park boundaries.
-Details of 2014 season formats for state park hunts are in Table 4.
-FDL harvest data from state parks is in Table 2.
+Details of 2015 season formats for state park hunts are in Table 4.
+Although permits were claimed for 4 state park hunts, no deer were registered from these special hunts by FDL members.